annwyl21/jamee/README.md

-# Friends (JAMEE created by Jaya, Abigail, Michelle, Eyasmin & Ellen)
+Team Friends (JAMEE created by Jaya, Abigail, Michelle, Eyasmin & Ellen)
-A website / dashboard for personal financial tracking and managements of debt repayment.
+# A website / dashboard for personal financial tracking and management of debt repayments.

 - Install the requirements
 ```bash